mvysny/photocloud-frame-slideshow/docs/privacy_policy.md

 except for an access token, which is used by PhotoCloud to read your files (Google Drive) or photos (Google Photos).
 Only read-only access is used; PhotoCloud will not modify nor append any data nor photos.

+Google API scopes used by the app:

+* `https://www.googleapis.com/auth/photoslibrary.readonly` to read the Photos from the Photos Library
+* `https://www.googleapis.com/auth/drive.file` allows PhotoCloud to see, edit, create, and delete only the specific Google Drive files you use with this app.

+Previously, PhotoCloud used to ask for `https://www.googleapis.com/auth/drive.readonly` which allows PhotoCloud to read all files and photos in your drive, however this scope is highly restricted by Google:

+* all apps requesting access to restricted APIs must complete a third-party CASA security assessment
+* this assessment must also be recertified annually in order for the app to maintain access to restricted APIs.
+* I don't have time for that shit.